biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 | mistralmixtral-8x7b | Mixtral 8x7B Instruct | An ensemble model combining eight 7-billion parameter models from the Mistral series. | [@jiang2024mixtralexperts] |
 | mistralmistral-large | Mistral Large | A more extensive model in the Mistral series with enhanced capabilities for diverse applications. | [@mistrallarge]  |

 The evaluation included an assessment of each model's capabilities in reasoning about biological concepts, handling complex queries, and generating informative responses.
-This comparison helps to contextualize the DBCLS model's performance within the broader landscape of conversational AI in bioinformatics.
+This comparison helps to contextualize the each model's performance within the broader landscape of conversational AI in bioinformatics.
 We generated embeddings for each response from the filtered dataset using Mixed Bread AI Large v1 [@emb2024mxbai] via the Hugging Face sentence transformers library.
 We then used these embeddings to generate distance calculations to the original response from WildChat.
 In addition, Levenshtein distance was used to compare responses from models to the original response (Figure 7).

 ![This box plot shows the distribution of Levenshtein distances from the original response provided by ChatGPT-4 as part of the WildChat dataset.
 Notably, the Llama3-8b and Mistral AI 7b models showed the greatest divergence from the baseline model.
 In addition, it appears that the GPT-3.5 Turbo model generated responses that conformed well to the baseline. \label{Fig7}](./fig7.pdf)